ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Transaction Revert

-A update transaction can be configured to run in either best-effort mode supporting partial completion, or to terminate upon first failure and revert back to successfully applied changes.
-The latter ensures there are no visible effects of the failure remaining in the system.
-This behaviour is only supported with gRPC or localclient serving as the NB.
-With a KV data sore, best-effort mode will run to attempt to arrive as close as possible to the desired configuration.
+A configuration update transaction can terminate upon the first failure, and revert back to successfully applied changes.
+This ensures any visible effects of the failure do not remain in the system.
+Note that only gRPC or localclient serving as the NB support this behavior.
+With a KV data sore, best-effort mode will run in an attempt to arrive as close as possible to the desired configuration.

 In this example, a transaction is planned and executed to create a VPP interface `my-tap` with an attached route `my-route`.
+The interface configuration succeeds, but the route configuration fails.

-The interface configuration succeeds but the route configuration fails.
+In this example, a transaction to create a VPP interface `my-tap` with an attached route `my-route`. is planned and executed.
+The interface configuration succeeds, but the route configuration fails.

 The KV Scheduler then triggers the `revert procedure`.
-First, the current value of `my-route` is retrieved.
-It cannot assume this is the current state because the create() operation failed somewhere in-progress.
-Second, it is determined that the route has not been configured.
-Therefore, only the interface must be deleted to undo any executed changes.
-Once the interface is removed, the system is returned to its pre-transaction state.
-Finally, the transaction error is returned back to NB.
+First, it retrieves the current value of `my-route`.
+It cannot assume this is the current state because the `Create()` operation failed somewhere in-progress.
+Second, it determines that the route has not been configured.
+Only the interface must be deleted to undo any executed changes.

+Once the interface is removed, the system returns to its pre-transaction state.
+Finally, the transaction error is returned to the NB.

 ![CFD][cfd-transaction-revert]